 Equity price risk is the risk that the value of a financial instrument will fluctuate due to changes in equity markets.
-The Foundation is exposed to equity price risk on its equity investment portfolio.
+The Foundation is exposed to equity price risk on its equity investments.
 The Statements of Investment Policy apply to all investments held in the Foundation's pooled funds and it includes restrictions regarding the minimum and maximum amount of various asset classes.
 The diversification across various asset classes is expected to decrease the volatility of portfolio returns due to the lack of correlation between returns.
 The assumed increase in market prices is based on the Foundation's expectations for long-term nominal rates of return.

-Year ended March 31, 2022, with comparative figures for 2021 (thousands of dollars)
+Year ended March 31, 2023, with comparative figures for 2022 (thousands of dollars)

-- (c) Market risk (continued): - (iii) Equity price risk:
+- (c) Market risk (continued): - (iii) Equity price risk (continued):

+2023

+Stocks, at fair value \$ 548,990

+Assumed increase in market prices +7%

+Approximate resulting increase in value \$ 38,429

+Assumed decrease in market prices - 7%

+Approximate resulting decrease in value \$ (38,429)

 2022

 Stocks, at fair value \$ 575,620

 Assumed increase in market prices +7%

 Approximate resulting increase in value \$ 40,293

-Assumed decrease in market prices -7%
+Assumed decrease in market prices - 7%

 Approximate resulting decrease in value \$ (40,293)

-2021

-Stocks, at fair value \$ 587,188

-Assumed increase in market prices +7%

-Approximate resulting increase in value \$ 41,104

-Assumed decrease in market prices -7%

-Approximate resulting decrease in value \$ (41,104)